nadoo/glider/README.md

 - VMess proxy(tcp)
 - TLS, use it together with above proxy protocols(tcp)
 - Websocket, use it together with above proxy protocols(tcp)
+- Unix domain socket, use it together with above proxy protocols(tcp)

 DNS Forwarding Server (udp2tcp):